Helen Hay Whitney: Personal life

 The couple built a home at 972 Fifth Avenue in New York City designed by Stanford White.
 Helen Hay Whitney lived there until her death in 1944.
-The government of France acquired the property in 1952 and is part of the French Embassy in the United States.
+The government of France acquired the property in 1952 and it is part of the French Embassy in the United States.
 The Whitneys also owned a 438 acre estate in Manhasset, New York they called Greentree.

 Helen Whitney died in 1944 and as part of her bequests left the Metropolitan Museum of Art twenty-four objects consisting of paintings, ceramics, textiles, and furniture.